Veganism and Leather

 Essentially, if the item needs to look like and feel like real leather, you should choose a PU based leather.
 If you want the item to last, you should choose a PVC based product.

 Either way, synthetic leathers are a great choice for vegans.
 They are a perfect substitute for natural leather.
-Not only do they come with realistic natural leather-like finishes, but they are vegan-friendly, cruelty-free, and tend to cost far less.
+They come with realistic natural leather-like finishes and are vegan-friendly, cruelty-free, and tend to cost far less.

 Non-Plastic Vegan Leathers

 While traditional faux leathers made from PVC and PU synthetics are completely vegan-friendly, there is a movement to create animal-free leathers that are also environmentally conscious.

 These newer vegan leathers use renewable resources and plant-based materials in their construction.

 While there is nothing wrong with purchasing plastic-based vegan leathers, you might want to keep an eye out for some of the more contemporary vegan leathers listed below.

 Essentially, Piñatex is made from the stripped-down leaves of the pineapple plant.
 The remaining plant fibers are converted into a mesh material reminiscent of traditional leather.

 The best part about Piñatex vegan leathers is they are completely eco-friendly.
 Not only is the material made from renewable pineapple leaves, but more often than not, the leaves would have been plant waste anyways.

 The pineapples are already being grown for human consumption, so the unused leaves would have otherwise gone to waste.
 Additionally, the bio-material that remains behind after the leaves have been stripped can be used as fertilizer.